Bangladesh communal tensions grow amid Hindu protests – DW – 11/29/2024

 After Hindu leader Chinmoy Krishna Das was denied bail on charges of sedition on Tuesday for allegedly insulting Bangladesh's flag during a rally in October, police said hundreds of his supporters clashed with security forces as a van took Das back to jail.
 A Muslim lawyer, Saiful Islam Alif, was killed during the clash, officials said.

-After the incident, some Muslim groups have suggested cracking down on an international Hindu organization called the International Society for Krishna Consciousness (ISKCON).
+After the incident, some Muslim groups have suggested cracking down on the International Society for Krishna Consciousness (ISKCON), an international Hindu organization.

-Although Bangladesh ISKCON said on November 28 that religious leader Das was expelled from the organization in July for disciplinary issues, ICKSON's Bangladesh president Satya Ranjan Barai told AFP news agency on Friday that Das "defied the order and continued his activities."
+Although Bangladesh ISKCON said on November 28 that religious leader Das was expelled from the organization in July for disciplinary issues, ICKSON's Bangladesh president, Satya Ranjan Barai, told the AFP news agency on Friday that Das "defied the order and continued his activities."

 Nevertheless, both Bangladesh ISKCON and Global ISKCON also issued statements condemning the arrest.